 Competition Premio Franz Schubert (Italy, 2017)

-As a soloist has performed with Bisyoc Orchestra in United Kingdom (2011), with Classical Orchestra of Alessandria (2017)-as a finalist of European Music Competition
+As a soloist has performed with Bisyoc Orchestra (United Kingdom), Classical Orchestra of Alessandria (Italy), Town Šibenik Chamber Orchestra (Croatia),

-in Moncalieri and has particiated in numerous festivals, such as Kabalevsky Festival on Conservatorium Mozarteum, Musica Maxima in Museum Mimara in Zagreb, Epidaurus in Cavtat etc.
+Zagreb Chamber Orchestra (Croatia), where she performed as a concertmaster and a soloist for several times.
+Also, has participated in numerous festivals, such as Kabalevsky Festival on Conservatorium Mozarteum, Musica Maxima in Museum Mimara in Zagreb, Epidaurus